FyraLabs/skystreamer/README.md

 # SkyStreamer

 SkyStreamer is an AT Firehose consumer that streams new posts from Bluesky.
-It provides simplified wrapper data types and a streaming API for easy filtering of events on the AT Firehose.
+It provides simplified wrapper data types and a streaming API for easy filtering of events on the AT Firehose, based on [ATrium](https://github.com/sugyan/atrium).

-SkyStreamer is based on [ATrium](https://github.com/sugyan/atrium).
+SkyStreamer is part of Project Zenith, an experimental social media analytics project by Fyra Labs.

 ## Why?